KAI KF-21 Boramae: United Arab Emirates

-To strengthen its position in developing and exporting next-generation combat aircraft, South Korea has proposed joint development of the KF-21 and its successor to countries in Southeast Asia and the Middle East, with a particular focus on the United Arab Emirates and Saudi Arabia.
-On 15 May 2024, senior air force officials from South Korea and the United Arab Emirates (UAE) signed a letter of intent for comprehensive cooperation on South Korea's KF-21 Boramae.
-The agreement was signed by South Korean Air Force Chief of Staff General Lee Young-su and UAE Air Force and Air Defence Commander Major General Rashed Mohammed A.
+To strengthen its position in developing and exporting next-generation combat aircraft, South Korea has proposed joint development of the KF-21 and its successor to countries in Southeast Asia and the Middle East, with a particular focus on the UAE and Saudi Arabia.
+On 15 May 2024, senior air force officials from South Korea and the UAE signed a letter of intent for comprehensive cooperation on the KF-21 Boramae.
+The agreement was signed by South Korean Air Force Chief of Staff General Lee Young-su and UAE Air Force and Air Defence Commander Major General Rashed Mohammed Al-Shamsi.

-In April 2025, the United Arab Emirates Air Force and Air Defence, and the RoKAF signed a letter of intent to further the cooperation on the programme.
+In April 2025, the UAE Air Force and Air Defence, and the RoKAF signed a letter of intent to further the cooperation on the programme.
 On 7 July 2025, a friendship flight took place at Sacheon Air Base in Gyeongnam, South Korea, involving high-ranking officials from both the Republic of Korea Air Force and the United Arab Emirates.
 ROKAF Chief of Staff General Lee Young-su piloted an FA-50 fighter jet, while UAE Assistant Undersecretary of the Ministry of Defense, Ibrahim Nasser Mohamed Al Alawi, flew in a prototype of the KF-21 Boramae fighter.

+On August 28 it was reported that the UAE was considering a major strategic investment of approximately 22 trillion KRW (US$15 billion) into the KF-21 program.
+This move is seen as a strategic effort to enhance defense sovereignty and secure advanced aeronautical technology through joint development and local production.
+If finalized, the investment would provide the necessary capital for the development of future iterations—including the Block III variant and the expansion of the domestic defense ecosystem.
+High-ranking UAE defense officials have engaged in direct consultations and participated in flight demonstrations, signaling the potential for the KF-21 to serve as a cornerstone of the UAE's future aerial combat fleet.